codeconsortium/CCDNUserProfileBundle/README.md

 ==============================

 ## Notes:

-This bundle is for the symfony framework and requires Symfony 2.1.x and PHP 5.4
+This bundle is for the symfony framework and requires Symfony >= 2.1.x and PHP >= 5.3.2

-This project uses Doctrine 2.1.x and so does not require any specific database.
+This project uses Doctrine >= 2.1.x and so does not require any specific database.

-This file is part of the CCDNUser bundles(s)

 &copy; CCDN &copy; [CodeConsortium](http://www.codeconsortium.com/)